 In the leaving algorithm 'without learning function,' the cell pallet parked at coordinate (x, y, z) was moved to coordinates (x, m2, z) and then to coordinates (m1, 1, 1).
-However, it was found that the leaving time could be improved by changing the coordinates (x, m2, z) to (x, $\omega + 2$, z).
+However, it was found that the leaving time could be improved by changing the coordinates (x, m2, z) to (x, $\omega+2$, z).
 But, the leaving time did not still reach that of the 'with learning function' system.
-For example, the result in Table 1 for data No. 7 was 61, and the result when changed to the coordinates (x, $\omega + 2, z^$) was 53.
+For example, the result in Table 1 for data No. 7 was 61, and the result when changed to the coordinates (x, ω + 2, z) was 53.
 On the other hand, the results of the 'learning function' were 35, 23, and 24.
 And the ones for 'learning function' were more efficient in all cases.
 The results in Table 1 indicate the following:

-• In terms of time required for entering the parking lot, the required time is shorter for the 'without learning function'
+In terms of time required for entering the parking lot, the required time is shorter for the 'without learning function'

-Figure 5: The movement of entering and leaving when the corresponding learning function is present than the one for 'learning function.'
-The results for 'without learning function' were approximately 35-50 % of those for 'with learning function.'
+Figure 4: Final entering positions of the cell palette for each learning function than the one for 'learning function'.
+The results for 'without learning function' were approximately 35-50 % of those for 'with learning function'.